sigweihq/x402pay/README.md

 ### Processor Map Architecture

-The library uses a map of network → `PaymentProcessor`:
+The library uses an internal map of network → `PaymentProcessor`:

 1. At startup, `InitProcessorMap()` creates one processor per network
 2. Each processor has its own pre-built list of facilitator configurations
-3. Call `GetProcessor(network)` to retrieve the processor for a specific network
+3. When processing a payment, the correct processor is automatically selected based on `paymentPayload.Network`
 4. All facilitator configs are created once during initialization, eliminating overhead on payment processing

 ### Facilitator Failover

-Each `PaymentProcessor` automatically tries multiple facilitators in sequence:
+The payment processor automatically tries multiple facilitators in sequence:

+1. Determines the network from `paymentPayload.Network`
+2. Retrieves the pre-configured processor for that network
-1. Attempts each facilitator in the pre-built configuration list
+3. Attempts each facilitator in the processor's configuration list
-2. If it fails with retryable error (timeout, 5xx, auth), tries next
+4. If it fails with retryable error (timeout, 5xx, auth), tries next
-3. If it fails with client error (4xx, invalid signature), returns error immediately
+5. If it fails with client error (4xx, invalid signature), returns error immediately
-4. Continues until success or all facilitators exhausted
+6. Continues until success or all facilitators exhausted

 ### Optional Blockchain Verification